Vance Air Force Base: Cold War

 Reactivated as Enid Air Force Base, the installation became one of several pilot training bases within the Air Training Command (ATC).
 Its initial mission was to provide training for advanced students in multi-engine aircraft.
 On July 9, 1949, in keeping with the USAF tradition of naming bases for deceased flyers, the base was renamed for Lieutenant Colonel Leon Robert Vance Jr., USAAF, an Enid native who was awarded the Medal of Honor in World War II.

 T-37s at Vance Air Force Base in 1971.

 The first aircraft flown at Vance when it was still Enid AAF was the BT-13A, followed shortly by the BT-15.
 In 1944, advanced students flew the TB-25 and TB-26.
 Following the establishment of the United States Air Force as a separate service in September 1947, Enid AFB-turned-Vance AFB began conducting training in the AT-6 Texan and eventually the T-33 Shooting Star.
-The T-37 Tweet first flew at Vance AFB beginning in 1961, and the T-38 Talon in 1963 as the USAF transitioned to its Undergraduate Pilot Training (UPT) system.
+The T-37 Tweet first flew at Vance AFB beginning in 1961, and the T-38 Talon in 1964 with Class 65-A as the USAF transitioned to its Undergraduate Pilot Training (UPT) system.